bpesquet/mlhandbook/appendix/acknowledgments.md

 # Acknowledgments

+All of these resources inspired this book and are well worth studying.
 Thanks to the following authors and organizations for sharing their knowledge!

 ## Online courses